 Non-HT duplicate transmission

 If the TXVECTOR parameter FORMAT is NON_HT and the TXVECTOR parameter NON_HT_MODULATION is NON_HT_DUP_OFDM, the transmitted PPDU is a non-HT duplicate.
 Non-HT duplicate transmission is used to transmit to non-HT OFDM STAs, HT STAs, VHT STAs and HE STAs that may be present in a part of a 40 MHz, 80 MHz, or 160 MHz channel (see Table 21-2).
 The RL-SIG, HE-SIG-A, HE-SIG-B, HE-STF, and HE-LTF fields are not transmitted.
+The L-STF, L-LTF and L-SIG fields shall be transmitted in the same way as in the HE transmission, with the exceptions for the Rate and Length fields which shall follow 17.3.4.

 In a 40 MHz non-HT duplicate transmission, the Data field shall be as defined by Equation (19-61).

-For 80 MHz and 160 MHz non-HT duplicate transmissions, the Data field shall be as defined by Equation (21-100).Note to TGax Editor: Above Equation (27-x1) is identical to Equation (21-100) in D4.1.
+For 80 MHz and 160 MHz non-HT duplicate transmissions, the Data field shall be as defined by Equation (27-x1).

+(27-x1)

+Note to TGax Editor: Above Equation (27-x1) is identical to Equation (21-100) in D4.1.

+where

+and are defined in 21.3.8.2.4

+and are defined in 17.3.5.10

+is defined in Equation (21-26)

+is defined in Equation (21-16) and Equation (21-17)

+represents the cyclic shift for transmitter chain with a value given in Table 21-10

+has the value given in Table 27-16

+INACTIVE_SUBCHANNELS[x] is bit x of the TXVECTOR parameter INACTIVE_SUBCHANNELS

-In a noncontiguous 80+80 MHz non-HT duplicate transmission, data transmission in each frequency segment shall be as defined for an 80 MHz non-HT duplicate transmission in Equation (21-100).
+if present, and is 0, otherwise.In a noncontiguous 80+80 MHz non-HT duplicate transmission, data transmission in each frequency segment shall be as defined for an 80 MHz non-HT duplicate transmission in Equation (27-x1).

 For each non-HT duplicate PPDU transmission that is a preamble punctured PPDU, each punctured 20 MHz subchannel is indicated as punctured by including the value of 01110001 in the 8 bits of the TXVECTOR parameter RU_ALLOCATION corresponding to the 242-tone RU that is most closely aligned with the punctured 20 MHz subchannel.
 Each 20 MHz subchannel that is not punctured is indicated as such by including the value of 11000000 in the 8 bits of the TXVECTOR parameter RU_ALLOCATION corresponding to the 242-tone RU that is most closely aligned with that 20 MHz subchannel.